madhusudhan-rgb/project/README.md

 # project
 .exe file. i made a little project just for fun. it might be buggy. its was made on pythons tkinter gui.
 It has loads of features.
+Please do give me your feedbacks